 To help graduate students and postdocs develop their approach to teaching and their approach to student writing, the Writing Program has partnered with the Chicago Center for Teaching to offer a College Teaching Certificate (CTC) with emphasis in Writing Pedagogy.
 The Writing Pedagogy programming introduces participants to various theories and practices of giving feedback on student writing; helps teachers design courses to meet writing-focused learning objectives; and asks teachers to implement writing pedagogy techniques into their teaching at UChicago, reflecting on that implementation with Writing Program Directors.
 As part of their Teaching Portfolio, participants will design a syllabus that includes a substantial writing component.

-To register for the program, log your completion of requirements, and track your progress, you must enroll in the CTC Writing Pedagogy Canvas site
+To register for the program, log your completion of requirements, and track your progress, you must enroll in the CTC Writing Pedagogy Canvas site (link to the right).

 I. Pedagogical Training